AKSB-GP/DH2323_Ocean_simulation/README.md

 ## Week 18 Gerstner waves

 During this week I focused on implementing the gerstner wave algorithm using unitys standard surface shader.
 The shader contains two major parts, a vertex and a surface shader component.
 The vertex shader is responsible for the displacement of the mesh (I.e the animation) while the surface shader handles all coloring of the surface.
-The motion of the mesh is based on both tessendorfs dissatisfied description of Gerstner waves which uses the sum of sines method.
-This was done in the vertex shader.** I plan to make use of both Gerstner Waves and Fractal Brownian motion
+The motion of the mesh is based on both tessendorfs and GPU gems description of Gerstner waves which a uses the sum of sines method.
+I also plan to incorporate Fractal Brownian motion to the waves and height maps.
+Below is a quick overview of the concepts for those who are not familiar with them.

 ### Gerstner waves: